Conclusive Evidence Clause and Certificate of Indebtedness

 Such statement or certificate has a generic term – certificate of indebtedness.

-The legal effect of such certificate of indebtedness is this – once the bank produces the certificate, they no longer have to adduce any other evidence prove the amount owed by the borrower.
+The legal effect of such certificate of indebtedness is this – once the bank produces the certificate, the bank no longer has to adduce any other evidence prove the amount owed by the borrower.
 The certificate alone is proof enough.

 Is this Term Enforceable?